agude/agude.github.io/_drafts/2021-01-18-data_science_interview_prep_case_study.md

 - Trying to reduce the scope of the problem to a well-defined use case.

 By the end of this discussion the interviewer and I have agreed to focus on "spam bots", which are accounts that tweet advertising messages at people.
+I'm going to treat it as a supervised classification problem where the goal is to identify accounts that are spam bots.

 ### Metric